Click to see our Danville Gardens location in the Spring Season

 House 2 is approximately 25,000 sq. ft. and is another growing house although it gets more customers because of its proximity to the retail.
 Plant material is grown on the floor in this house.

 House 3 is our retail house and this is where most customers enter and check out.
-There is a large variety of everything we grow in this house-annuals and hanging baskets, vegetables, herbs, tropicals and fairy garden plants.
+There is a large variety of everything we grow in this house-annuals and hanging baskets, vegetables, herbs, tropicals and succulents.
 We bring items from the growing house up to our retail for easy shopping.
 We also have hardgood items such as pottery, wind chimes, fertilizer, soil, and gift items.
 You will also find the “tool shed" with garden tools or new retail items for purchase.

 House 4 is our perennial, tree & shrub house.
 Here you will find the beautiful hydrangeas along with an endless supply of hostas.